ImtiazVision/Artificial-Intelligence-Introduction-/Machine_Learning_vs_Data_Science.md

 ### Data Science :

-**Data Science** : The scope of data science is the extraction of information and insights from data.
+**Data Science** : The practice of analyzing huge amounts of data to extract knowledge and insight that leads to actionable decisions is referred to as data science.
+The scope of data science is the extraction of information and insights from data.
 Data science answers the following questions :

   - What type of knowledge?
   - How is insight obtained?